saalaa/s3-cloud/README.md

   paragraphs
 - `t-2` to `t-10`: add 2 to 10 em worth of top margin
 - `b-2` to `b-10`: add 2 to 10 em worth of bottom margin
+- `l-pad-1` to `l-pad-3`: add 1 to 3 em worth of left padding
 - `signature`: limit an image's width to 10em
+- `pull-right`: make an element float to the right
+- `break`: insert a page break before an element
+- `centered`: centered text
+- `light`: lighter gray text
+- `small`: smaller texter (0.9em)
+- `cv`: set of stlye changes designed to make writing a CV possible, specifically it sets a smaller font size, resets title boldness and adds a border under level 2 titles

 It also contains rules for links, code, citations, tables and horizontal rules.